Haʻikū Stairs: 21st century

 In 2003 with plans to reopen the stairs to the public, they were repaired at a cost to the city of $875,000.
-With no public access available, nearby residents have experienced trespassing and litter on their property.
-In early 2018, the City and County of Honolulu had stated that there was no plan to open the stairs for public use, citing liability concerns.
+With no public access available, nearby residents experienced trespassing and litter on their property.
+In early 2018, the City and County of Honolulu stated that there was no plan to open the stairs for public use, citing liability concerns.
 Some hikers ignored the "no trespassing" signs and continued to climb, contributing to the local community's misgivings about reopening the structure.

 In 2020, the Board of Water Supply released a final environmental impact statement that evaluated alternatives.
 The process collected comments through small-group and public meetings with various agencies, landowners, community organizations, and individuals.
 It estimated that removal of the stairs could cost as much as $1 million.
-The board voted unanimously on April 27, 2020 to transfer the Haʻikū Stairs over to the city since the stairs were a liability that did not align with the agency’s mission.
+The board voted unanimously on April 27, 2020 to transfer the Haʻikū Stairs over to the city since the stairs were a liability that did not align with the agency's mission.
 The city had 18 months to take over or the stairs would be torn down.
 The city anticipated operating the trail as a paid attraction.

-The city took possession on July 1, 2020.
-After consideration of the significant liability and maintenance expense for the city along with the impacts to the quality of life for nearby residents, the City Manager was urged to remove the Haikū Stairs by non-binding Resolution 21-154, which unanimously passed by the city council in September 2021.
+The city took possession of the stairs on July 1, 2020.
+After consideration of the significant liability and maintenance expense for the city, along with the impact to the quality of life of nearby residents, the city manager was urged to remove the stairs by non-binding Resolution 21-154, which was unanimously passed by the city council in September 2021.
 The budgeted cost to remove the stairs grew to $1.3 million.
 Friends of Haiku Stairs, a volunteer group aimed at preserving the trail, objected to the decision, saying they have a plan managing safe public access and trespassing at no taxpayer cost.
 The mayor said that removal will proceed as a high-use tourist attraction is inappropriate with an entrance through a residential neighborhood that lacks the room for necessary facilities such as parking.
+The city announced in April 2024 that the nearly $2.6 million removal process would begin by the end of the month.
+The contract to remove the stairs was awarded to Nakoa Companies, Inc. As of April 16, 2024, it has been announced that it will be demolished.
+Honolulu Mayor Rick Blangiardi said "I can promise you that this was not a capricious decision".
+As crews began the dismantling process to prepare the stair sections to be flown out by helicopter, the police gave out citations to people attempting to ascend the trail by entering a construction area.

+On June 12, 2025 non-profit Friends of Haʻikū Stairs filed a lawsuit asking to reverse the decision to demolish the Haʻikū Stairs.